OSchollumQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](crocokit12_grande.gif)

-This project is related to mine because (insert reasons here).
+This project is related to mine because of the touch sensors.
+This will be replicated in my experiment.

 ### Project 6 - Fruit Piano ###